-Besides the basic spring and damper performance, there are lots of different things to take into account to work out which fork will suit you best.
-Fit, features, durability, simplicity of servicing and tuning potential can all be a deal-breaker or a deal-maker.
-Luckily we’ve ridden all the forks here extensively so we can give you a proper user's opinion, and not just a catalog-based guess to separate the great from the grim.
+There are several things to take into consideration when selecting a new fork to ensure you're getting the best ones for you, luckily we’ve ridden all the forks here extensively so we can give you a proper user's opinion, and not just a catalog-based guess to separate the great from the grim.
 Top of our picks for the best budget MTB forks is the Marzocchi Bomber Z2 4.5, with the RockShox Judy Silver TK our best value choice.

-Puzzled by preload or confused about compression?
-Skip the bottom for our guide on how to choose the best budget mountain bike forks.
+Need a hand with fork terminology or bike compatibility?
+Jump the bottom for our guide on how to choose the best budget mountain bike forks.

 Best budget MTB forks